 Mannose-Binding Lectin Deficiency

-Deficiency in mannose-binding lectin is relatively common in the general population.
-A deficiency leads to inhibition of the alternative pathway of the complement system.
-In otherwise healthy individuals, it seems to be relatively unimportant and does not seem to cause major immunodeficiency.
-In patients who are otherwise susceptible to infection (e.g. cystic fibrosis) this can lead to a more severe variant of their existing disease.
+Genetic deficiency in mannose-binding lectin (MBL) is relatively common in the general population.
+Mannose-binding lectin binds to mannose on the surface of pathogens and activates the complement system.
+Deficiency leads to impaired activation of the lectin pathway of the complement system.
+This does not cause significant immunodeficiency or a noticeable increase in infections in otherwise healthy individuals.
+In patients otherwise susceptible to infection (e.g., cystic fibrosis), it can lead to a more severe variant of their existing disease.

 Last updated January 2020